AaronJHarvey/book_collection_app/README.md

+This app allows the user to register/log into a database where they can view or add the names and authors of books they have.

+execute

+'bundle install '

+in order to make sure the app works properly for you

 CRUD actions

-C => Create
-  - get /books/new -> new action (create book listing).
-Renders a new view with a form to enter the information about the book
-  - post /books (catches the request from the browser) -> create action.
-Handles form data, redirects
+C => Create get /posts/new -> new action.
+Renders a new view post /posts -> create action.
+Handles form data, then redirects

-R => Read
-  - get /books -> index action.
-Renders an index view (ideally displaying all the books)
-  - get /books/:id -> show action.
-Renders a show view.
-(Gets the information about the specific book.)
+R => Read get /posts -> index action.
+Renders an index view get /posts/:id -> show action.
+Renders a show view

-U => Update
-  - get books/:id/edit -> edit action.
-Renders edit view (chooses a specific book entry to edit, renders prefilled form so you can see what you are changing)
-  - patch books/:id -> update action.
-Handles form data then redirects
+U => Update get /posts/:id/edit -> edit action.
+Renders edit view patch (put) /posts/:id -> update action.
+Handles form data, then redirects

-D => Delete
-    - delete /books/:id -> delete action.
-Deletes chosen resource(book), then redirects. - Typically triggered by a button in the show or index view
+D => Delete delete /posts/:id -> delete action.
+Deletes resource, then redirects. (typically triggered by a button in the show and/or index view)